 Jennifer was most recently featured in our 2019 Spotlight Exhibit.

-Artwork from Jennifer’s 2019 Spotlight Exhibit:
+Images above are from Jennifer’s 2019 Spotlight Exhibit

 Jennifer Miller – Federal Duck Stamp Artist, Signature Member Artists for Conservation (AFC) – Resident of Olean, NY, Cattaraugus County